 - 1.11.2.
 The work will take place in phases as noted in on the drawings and in these specifications: - 1.11.2.1.
 Inside the school: install new ductwork and terminal devices throughout the school as noted.
 Provide all required hangers and supports.
-Run ductwork above the between beams as noted on the drawings. - 1.11.2.2.
-In each classroom cut open the existing bulkhead to allow for the installation of the new supply duct.
-Repair to match existing at the completion of the work. - 1.11.2.3.
+Run ductwork above the ceiling between the OWSJ or through as noted on the drawings. - 1.11.2.2.
 Roof Work: Provide new rooftop units to provide ventilation and air conditioning for the school.
 Connect the units to power, gas piping and new ductwork.
-Coordinate installation with the structural drawings. - 1.11.2.4.
+Coordinate installation with the structural drawings. - 1.11.2.3.
 Gas piping Upgrade the existing gas meter to match the new capacity.
 Provide new piping on the roof.
 New piping on the roof c/w all required supports.
-Connect to all equipment as noted on the drawings. - 1.11.2.5.
+Connect to all equipment as noted on the drawings. - 1.11.2.4.
 Controls: Provide new BAS system to control the new rooftop unit.
 The controller shall have BACnet capabilities.
 Refer to Section 23 09 23. - 1.11.3.
 Misinterpretation of any requirement of the drawings and specifications will not relieve the Mechanical Contractor of responsibility.
 If in any doubt, the Mechanical Contractor shall contact the Consultant for written clarification prior to submitting a bid for the Work.